opf/openproject/docs/release-notes/7-4-0/README.md

 ## Wiki macro for work package create buttons

-<span style="font-size: 1.125rem;">The ability to quickly create a new
-work package is critical.
+The ability to quickly create a new work package is critical.
 With OpenProject 7.4 you can use work package create buttons to create work packages from any page in OpenProject that supports the wiki syntax.
-</span>Users can therefore create work packages right from the project
-overview page, from the wiki page or from a meeting.
+Users can therefore create work packages right from the project overview page, from the wiki page or from a meeting.
 It is even possible to set a default type to allow users to rapidly create e.g. bugs or tasks.